 Victor van Swinderen

-Storage and transport of hazardous materials impose risks to surrounding population and structures, both in the urban environment as at (petro-) chemical facilities.
-RISKCURVES can quantify these risks and easily identify the highest risk activities.
-It can be used for mitigating these high risk activities, urban planning and complying to criteria required by legislation.
+The storage and transport of hazardous materials imposes risks to the surrounding population and structures, both in the urban environment and at (petro-) chemical facilities.
+RISKCURVES can quantify these risks and easily identify the highest risk scenarios.
+It can be used for evaluation of high-risk activities, urban planning and to comply with regulatory and corporate criteria.

-While Consequence Analyses calculates the physical effects of a single accident with a dangerous substance, a QRA takes multiple accident scenario's with multiple equipments into account and quantifies the total risk it has to human life.
-The calculated risks are expressed in terms of Individual- and Societal Risks.
+While Consequence Analysis calculates the physical effects of a single accident with a dangerous substance, a Quantitative Risk Analysis (QRA) takes multiple accident scenarios and many different pieces of equipment into account and quantifies the total risk they pose to human life and vital assets.

 Calculated risks are expressed in terms of individual, societal and consequence risk.
 The latter allows the definition of any type of risk to both human health and structures.